Money Stressors affect 75% of Americans. What's the top reason for divorce? Financial problems that couples can't find ways to solve together.

 Tip 3 - Create a Plan

-For things to get better with your financial stress, you have to start somewhere.
+Start where you are at.
+Things will get better with a step-by-step plan.
 Get the bill folder out, the credit card slips. tally up what you owe.
 Now you know.
 It may not be pretty, but not knowing often creates more anxiety.

 Next step?
 Figure out one ACTION step you can take this week.
 If it’s debt, figure out what you can pay weekly or monthly and FOCUS on one credit card until it’s paid off.
 It’s better to pay something than nothing.
 LearnVest.com is a terrific website for financial help.
 Feel a little better?